Military history of African Americans: Integration of the armed forces

-On July 26, 1948, President Harry S. Truman signed Executive Order 9981 integrating the military and mandating equality of treatment and opportunity.
+On July 26, 1948, President Harry S. Truman signed Executive Order 9981, integrating the military and mandating equality of treatment and opportunity.
 It also made it illegal, per military law, to make a racist remark.
 Desegregation of the military was not complete for several years, and all-black Army units persisted well into the Korean War.
 The last all-black unit was not disbanded until 1954.

-In 1950, Lieutenant Leon Gilbert of the still-segregated 24th Infantry Regiment was court martialed and sentenced to death for refusing to obey the orders of a white officer while serving in the Korean War.
+In 1950, Lieutenant Leon Gilbert of the still-segregated 24th Infantry Regiment was court martialled and sentenced to death for refusing to obey the orders of a white officer while serving in the Korean War.
 Gilbert maintained that the orders would have meant certain death for himself and the men in his command.
 The case led to worldwide protests and increased attention to segregation and racism in the U.S. military.
 Gilbert's sentence was commuted to twenty and later seventeen years of imprisonment; he served five years and was released.

 The integration commanded by Truman's 1948 Executive Order extended to schools and neighborhoods as well as military units.
 Fifteen years after the Executive Order, Secretary of Defense Robert McNamara issued Department of Defense Directive 5120.36.
 "Every military commander", the Directive mandates, "has the responsibility to oppose discriminatory practices affecting his men and their dependents and to foster equal opportunity for them, not only in areas under his immediate control, but also in nearby communities where they may gather in off-duty hours."
 While the directive was issued in 1963, it was not until 1967 that the first non-military establishment was declared off-limits.
 In 1970 the requirement that commanding officers first obtain permission from the Secretary of Defense was lifted, and areas were allowed to be declared housing areas off limits to military personnel by their commanding officer.

 Since the end of military segregation and the creation of an all-volunteer army, the American military saw the representation of African Americans in its ranks rise dramatically.